 - Text generation applications (chatbot, service customization, text summarization, etc.)

 TextBlob is the fastest natural language processing tool.
-Based on NLTK, TextBlob is an open source NLP tool that could be enhanced with additional features for more in-depth text analysis.
+TextBlob is an open-source NLP tool powered with NLTK.
+It could be enhanced with extra features for more in-depth text analysis.

-You can use TextBlob sentiment analysis for customer engagement via conversational interfaces and build a model with the verbal skills of a broker from Wall Street.
+You can use TextBlob sentiment analysis for customer engagement via conversational interfaces.
+Besides, you can build a model with the verbal skills of a broker from Wall Street.

 Other TextBlob notable feature is a machine translation.
-Since content localization has become trendy and useful, it would be great to have your website/application localized in an automated manner.
+Content localization has become trendy and useful.
+For that, it would be great to have your website/application localized in an automated manner.
 Using TextBlob, you can optimize the automatic translation using its language text corpora.

-Aside from basic NLP text analytics features, TextBlob also provides tools for sentiment analysis, event extraction, and intent analysis features.
+TextBlob also provides tools for sentiment analysis, event extraction, and intent analysis features.
 TextBlob has different flexible models for sentiment analysis.
-Therefore, you can build entire timelines of sentiments and look at things in progress.
+Thus, you can build entire timelines of sentiments and look at things in progress.

 Intel NLP Architect is the newer application in this list.
 Intel NLP Architect uses Python library for deep learning using recurrent neural networks.
-You can use it for text generation and summarization, aspect-based sentiment analysis, and conversational interfaces such as chatbots.
+You can use it for:

 One of its most exciting features is Machine Reading Comprehension.
-Unlike the similar models in SpaCy and TextBlob, NLP Architect goes for a multi-layered approach with multiple permutations and transfigurations of the generated text.
+NLP Architect applies a multi-layered approach by using many permutations and generated text transfigurations.
 In other words, it makes the output capable of adapting the style and presentation to the appropriate text state based on the input data.
 You can use it for more personalized services.